 - a.
-Civil monetary penalties - b.
-Suspension of payment for recipients enrolled after the effective date of the sanction until CMS or AHCCCSA is satisfied that the reason for imposition of the sanction no longer exists and is not likely to recur - c.
+Civil monetary penalties - Appointment of temporary management for a Program Contractor as provided in 42 CFR 438.706 and A.R.S. §36-2903 (M). - c.
+Suspension of payment for recipients enrolled after the effective date of the sanction until CMS or AHCCCSA is satisfied that the reason for imposition of the sanction no longer exists and is not likely to recur. - d.
 Additional sanctions allowed under statue or regulation that address areas of noncompliance.